MUSSLES/sspipeline/README.md

         "verbose": 1
     }

-You can copy-pasta this above template directly into a file named `config.json` in your current directory, or if you like, you can name it whatever you like and place it wherever you like as well.
+You can copy-paste this above template directly into a file named `config.json` in your current directory, or if you like, you can name it whatever you like and place it wherever you like as well.
 If you place your configuration file in `config.json` in your current directory, in order to run the pipeline, all you have to do is run the below command in that same directory:

     sspipeline